Timer/jocse-paper/paper.md

 TODO: explain how OpenMP was applicable to the problem at hand at a high level and introspect the program layout.

 ## MPI
-MPI (or **M**essage **P**assing **I**nterface) is a standard which defines network-routed (a)synchronous message passing @mpispec.
-Execution of an MPI-enabled program is orchestrated by an executor which forwards appropriate arguments to each node or process in order to inter-network said processes.
-A library is used to augment the program arguments and create the network, providing a clean API for determining rank/role, and sharing memory between nodes.
+MPI (or **M**essage **P**assing **I**nterface) is a standard which outlines network-routed (a)synchronous communication between machines @mpispec.
+The execution of a program which implements MPI must be orchestrated by an executor.
+The executor forwards appropriate arguments to each machine in order to specify the methods for the machines to talk to one another.
+The MPI library is used to augment the program arguments upon execution and restore the arguments to what was forwarded to the program traditionally.
+The augmented arguments are then used to determine rank/role through a clean API and lays the foundation to share memory between the nodes.
 Fault tolerance and concurrency are implemented by the user on a per-case basis, as message sending and receiving is either blocking or asynchronous @mpispec.
 MPI is most beneficial when parallelizing code across multiple machines.
-It should be avoided for spanning computation across multiple cores because it introduces networking overhead.
-This overhead is not present within solutions such as OpenMP.
+It should be avoided for spanning computation across multiple cores because it introduces networking overhead which is unnecessary when a solution such as OpenMP should be used.

 ## CUDA